mgltorsa/The-Cetus-Project/README.md

-# The Cetus Project with Subscripted subscript analysis
+# The Cetus Project with Parallel Aware Tiling

 We have developed a new analysis technique for the automatic parallelization of subsripted subscript loops.
 The technique analyzes loops that define and/or modify the subscript array